jnozzi/cocoadev.com/markdown/CreatingDiskImages.md

 mv build/$1.udzo.dmg build/$1.dmg

--- General/TravM
+-- TravM

 ----

 Along the same lines, anybody got a convenient way, from a build script, to attach a license agreement to a disk image?
 I think it has something to do with resource forks, but I'm not really sure.
-I use General/DropDmg right now to attach big "THIS IS PRERELEASE SOFTWARE" warnings to all the beta stuff I release, but I'd rather do it as an automatic part of the build process.
+I use DropDmg right now to attach big "THIS IS PRERELEASE SOFTWARE" warnings to all the beta stuff I release, but I'd rather do it as an automatic part of the build process.

-(General/JeffHarrell)
+(JeffHarrell)

-You can use the General/DropDMG command-line tool from a build script.
+You can use the DropDMG command-line tool from a build script.

---General/MichaelTsai
+--MichaelTsai

 ----